 - Do anything at all that you feel is a step in the right direction.

 You get the idea.
 The point is to pick something, do it, and move that rubber band each day!

 So are you in?
 Comment below or share this post if so!
 (And move the band, because that counts as a step in the right direction too!)

 If you’d like more, I have a comprehensive program called Destination Debt Freedom that walks you through everything you need to know and do to pay off debt and become debt free!
-Find out more right here.
+Find out more about DDF right here.